Inkwater Press helps create books that authors are proud of and readers love.

 Jeremy Solomon was the founding administrator of Practicing Attorneys for Law Students (PALS) in New York City and is the co-author of three books.
 He received a BA from the University of Wisconsin-Madison and an MBA degree from the Wharton School of Business at the University of Pennsylvania.
 He completed the Radcliffe Publishing Procedures Course at Harvard University.

 A quintessential Renaissance woman, Masha Shubin has over twenty-five years of experience in web and graphic design, with additional experience ranging from customer service to computer programming to marketing to management.
-As Creative Director for First Books/Inkwater Press, she makes full use of her creativity and skills.
+As Creative Director, she makes full use of her creativity and skills.
 She has worked as photographer, international goodwill ambassador, mascot performer, movie producer, and theater director.
-She is also a self-published author with a series of children’s books.
+She is also a self-published author with a series of children's books.

 Customer Service Director